 She said it was time for me to head home or I’d miss supper.
 I had already missed supper and I spoiled my appetite with the cookies, but I took my chance and got out of there.
 “Tell that father of yours I said one week,” she reminded me, “and God bless ya.
 Say hi to your mom for me.”

 She held the screen door to stop it from slamming behind me, and I walked back home on the hot dusty road.
-Ignored the voice in my head telling me to run away and stay the hell out of Eli’s house and walked back home like a fucking idiot.
+Ignored the voice in my head telling me to run away and stay the hell out of Eli’s house.
+Walked back home like a fucking idiot.